-P668 Mental Health Nursing Consultation (3 cr.)
+P668 Mental Health Consultation (3 cr.)

-Laboratory: arranged.
-Further development of concepts of mental health and social psychiatry.
-Clinical experiences in community clinics, mental health settings, and in hospitals.
-Consideration of the roles and responsibilities of the clinical specialist involving both consultation and collaboration in interdisciplinary and multi-disciplinary relationships.
+Laboratory arranged.
+Development of concepts of mental health and social psychiatry.
+Experiences in community clinics, mental health settings, and in hospitals.
+Consideration of the roles and responsibilities of the clinical specialist involving both consultation and collaboration in interdisciplinary and multidisciplinary relationships.